guzba/mummy/README.md

 This model has many great benefits and is ready to take advantage of continued server core count increases (AMD just announced a 96 core 192 thread sever CPU!).

-## Why use Mummy?
+## Why use Mummy instead of async?

-When compared to async in Nim, Mummy means:

-* Never needing to use `{.async.}`, `await` and deal with [functions having colors](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) ever again.
+* No more needing to use `{.async.}`, `Future[]`, `await`, etc and deal with [functions having colors](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).

 * Maintain the same excellent throughput of multiplexed nonblocking socket IO.

 * No concern that one blocking or expensive call will stall your entire server.

+* Async blocks on surprising things like DNS resolution and file reads which will stall all request handling.

 * Simpler to write request handlers.
 Blocking the thread is totally fine!
 Need to make a Postgres query?
 No problem, just wait for the results.

+* There is substantial advantage to writing simpler code vs theoretically fast but possibly convoluted and buggy code.

+* Much simpler error handling and debugging.
+Async stack traces are huge and confusing.

+* Mummy handles the threading and dispatch so your handlers may not need to think about threads at all.

-* Takes advantage of multiple cores.
+* Takes advantage of multiple cores and the amazing work of the Nim team on ARC / ORC and Nim 2.0.

-When compared to traditional multi-threaded servers like Apache, Mummy:

-* Keeps your server's threads away from the socket.
-This has many benefits, one of which is preventing a malicious actor from easily blocking all of your server's threads with a low and slow attack.

-* Maintains the same simple to write request handlers.

 ## What is Mummy not great for?